Pain Medicine

 Headaches and Migraines

 Millions of Americans suffer from chronic headaches and migraines.
 Using a comprehensive approach, pain medicine physicians can diagnose and manage many headache disorders.
 A severe and disabling headache may be a migraine.
 Migraines may include other symptoms including sensitivity to light and sound, nausea and vomiting and neck pain.
-Migraines can be triggered by stress, anxiety, hormonal changes and more.
-Your treatment plan may include medication to relieve the pain and preventative measures and lifestyle changes to help avoid common triggers.

 Nerve Pain

 Nerve pain happens when nerves in the central nervous system are damaged.
-Nerve pain can be caused by an injury or from a wide range of medical conditions including carpal tunnel syndrome and sciatica.
-Common symptoms of nerve pain include numbness, burning and tingling.
-A variety of treatments can help alleviate nerve pain including medication, physical therapy and surgery.
+Nerve pain can be caused by an injury.
+It can also be a result of a medical condition including carpal tunnel syndrome and sciatica.

 Abdominal Pain